findiel/JS-TESTS/README.md

 - run `npm install -g allure-commandline` in command line

 Running tests
-- run `npm test` in command line to execute tests
+- run `npm test` in command line to execute all tests
 - run `npm run report` to see general tests report in browser
 - to remove old tests from general report delete `reports` directory